 Awaken has worked with students from Damonte Ranch High School, Vaughn Middle School, Truckee Meadows Community College, the University of Nevada, Reno, and others.

 In order to effectively advocate for social change, our community must be involved.
 Through our lobbying and outreach efforts, Awaken is reaching a diverse cross-section of Nevadans from grassroots supporters to policymakers.
 We aim to educate and empower individuals with the information and resources they need to combat sex trafficking and CSE.
-Awaken offers year-round workshops and trainings for law enforcement, social service, and faith based agencies.
-We also perform outreach through special events and media campaigns.
+Awaken offers year-round workshops and trainings for law enforcement, hospitals, social service providers, and faith-based groups.
+We perform outreach through special events and media campaigns.

 Through our Professional Network program, community members provide a wide array of in-kind and pro-bono services to the women and girls we serve.
 Awaken worked closely with the Nevada Attorney General’s office and helped to successfully ensure passage of the AGO’s victim-centered bill, AB 67.

 Awaken’s commitment to reaching community members is a key component in the fight against commercial sexual exploitation and sex trafficking in our area.
 We cannot combat this crime alone and need all our neighbors to be informed about this egregious human rights violation happening right here in our own backyard.